bungle/lua-resty-libcjson/README.md

 # lua-resty-libcjson

-LuaJIT FFI-based cJSON library (tested with OpenResty too).
+`lua-resty-libcjson` is a LuaJIT FFI-based cJSON library (tested with OpenResty too).

 ## Compiling and Installing cJSON (manually)